MagnusBoxMike/Syncro-Rmm/README.md

 As always, never run a script without understanding how it works.
 You take full responsibility for running these scripts on your clients endpoints.

-Interested in Magnus Box.
+Interested in Magnus Box?
 Visit www.magnusbox.com for more information.

 # Setting up in Syncro